awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ## Stopping a Database Activity Stream<a name="DBActivityStreams.Disabling"></a>

 You can stop a database activity stream using the console or AWS CLI\.

+Note, if you delete a DB cluster, the database activity stream is stopped automatically\.

 ### Console<a name="DBActivityStreams.Disabling-collapsible-section-D1"></a>